MozillaFoundation/2017-global-sprint-planning/README.md

 * Timeline
 * Checklist

-## Site hosting
-* Site host role
-* Site requirements
-* What to do and expect (in advance, on-site, day-of)
-* Site Checklist
-* Site Host FAQ (host-facing)

 ## Projects
 * Project selection
-* Project lead role & qualities
 * Project checklist (to make projects contributor-ready)
 * Project FAQ (lead facing)

+## Site hosting
+* Site host role (what to do and expect, in advance, on-site, day-of) & site requirements
+* Site Checklist
+* Site Host FAQ (host-facing)

 ## Contributors
-* How to attract and welcome contributors
-* What contributors do and expect
+* How to attract and welcome contributors, what contributors do and expect
 * Post-sprint follow-up for further engagement
 * Contributor FAQ (contributor-facing)

 ## Promotions and Communications
 * Channels
-* Sample communication schedule
+* Sample communication schedule & templates
 * Swag